rap0so/Test-Rito-Server/README.md

   </a>
 </p>

-> Test if riot server is online
+> Test if riot server is online and send an whatsapp message to target

+## Objective

+The Riot Games sometimes lock the server down (to maintaince or whatever),
+and i'm not pacient to wait, so i created this script to test server stability
+and send me a whatsapp message when the server is online again

 ## Install